The first-class content optimization tool SEOs aren’t using

 • beans

-The exclusion of these phrases from a piece of writing approximately making coffee would sincerely suggest a lack of relevance to search engines like google and yahoo… which means you may say goodbye for your possibilities of high scores.
+Excluding these phrases from a piece of writing about making coffee would sincerely suggest a lack of relevance to search engines like Google and Yahoo… which means you may say goodbye to your possibility of high scores.
 Traditional keyword research doesn’t provide this kind of insight.
 But some might also ask: what about E-A-T?
 Won’t a great reputation be enough to override the content?

 The answer is: No, no longer true.